remotelyqueued/odin-calculator/README.md

 tried to catch most basic errors I could

-I started out trying to use arrays but ran into issues having to parse things in multiple places so I restarted the project a few times
+I started out trying to use arrays but ran into issues having to parse things in multiple places

-went a bit out of scope but I think created something I am somewhat proud of
+note to self: learn regex

 todo: